When Is It Safe to Swim in Shocked Pool?

 Poisoning

 Chlorine itself does not kill the organisms in pools.
-When chlorine is introduced to swimming pool water, the acid it creates as a byproduct is what kills the organisms.
+When chlorine is introduced to swimming pool water, the acid it creates as a byproduct is what kills the microorganisms.
 If you were to consume even a few gulps of water with a very high chlorine concentration, this could be fatal.

 Digestive Problems